 (Huffington Post, February 21, 2013)

-More to the point, is it any more disgusting to eat horse meat mislabeled as cow meat than it is to eat dolphin meat mislabeled as shark meat?
+Moreover, is it any more disgusting to eat horse meat mislabeled as cow meat than it is to eat dolphin meat mislabeled as shark meat?
 (Why do you think pods of tens of thousands of dolphins have been spotted swimming frantically off the coast of California in recent weeks?
 Escaping the fishing nets of Alaska fishermen, perhaps…?)

 In any event, much of this indignation over horse meat reeks of hypocrisy and carnivore snobbery, both rooted in ignorance.